All documents

 • A DB Proxy representing a database cluster (HA).

-Using endpoints decouples application logic from database architecture and minimizes the impact of topology changes or failover events.
+Using endpoints decouples application logic from database cluster architecture and minimizes the impact of topology changes or failover events.

-Private and Public Access
+Private and public access

 The FPT Database Engine supports two access models: